fullstack-development/developers-roadmap/frontend/junior-3/build.md

-# Системы сборки
+# Build systems

-* Что такое webpack?
+* What is webpack?
-* Для чего нужны лоадеры и плагины? В чем отличие между ними?
+* What are loaders and plugins for?
+What is the difference between them?
-* Чем бандлеры отличаются от таск-раннеров?
+* How do bundles differ from task runners?
-* Как работает перевод препроцессоров CSS и HTML?
+* How do CSS and HTML preprocessors work?